-This class continues the skills developed from Spanish 1A.
-The main emphasis of Spanish 1B is placed on attaining proficiency in listening, speaking, reading, and writing.
-Students will participate in more challenging conversations, acquire additional vocabulary, and continue to further their knowledge in the cultures of Spain and Latin American, as well as Spanish cultures in the United States.
+This course continues the skill developed from Spanish 1A.
+The main emphasis of Spanish 1B is to increase students' vocabulary, listening, speaking, reading, and writing skills.
+They will also continue to further their knowledge in the cultures of Spain, Latin America, as well as Spanish cultures in the United States.